DOTS: The Start of Art

 Types of Dot Art

-• Pointillism – A technique where dots of any color form any image.
+• Pointillism – A technique where DOTS of any color form any image.

-• Stippling – Specifically using grey-scale dots to create shading and texture; often seen in ink or graphite drawing.
+• Stippling – Specifically using grey-scale DOTS to create shading and texture; often seen in ink or graphite drawing.

-• Pixel Art – Digital art made up of small squares or dots to create images.
+• Pixel Art – Digital art made up of small squares or DOTS to create images.

-• Mosaic – Artwork made by arranging small, dot-like pieces of material, such as tiles or glass, to form an image.
+• Mosaic – Artwork made by arranging small, DOT-like pieces of material, such as tiles or glass, to form an image.

-• Dot Painting – Often associated with Indigenous Australian art, where dots are used to form patterns and tell stories.
+• DOT Painting – Often associated with Indigenous Australian art, where DOTS are used to form patterns and tell stories.

 TRY IT:

-Create an image with ink or graphite using ONLY dots (no tails, no lines, no arcs).
+Use DOTS (no tails, no lines, no arcs).

 dots